-Just one or two worn out rollers can spell serious trouble for your garage door.
+Just one or two worn-out rollers can spell serious trouble for your garage door.
 If one of your rollers breaks, yes, your garage will most likely still operate just fine.
 However, this adds additional stress to the other rollers, leading to their eventual demise.
 The extra weight applied to the rollers can also cause the horizontal tracks to bend due to the unequal application of weight.

 It is important to make sure your garage door is equipped with the correct rollers for your specific door.
 If you can, request rollers with at least 10 ball bearings.
 The more the better.
 If there is too much friction during the open and closing process, the rollers are at risk of breaking.
 Also, make sure you have the right size roller.
-There are short stem and long stem rollers.
+There are short-stem and long-stem rollers.
 Short stem rollers are used on single garage doors, while long stem rollers are recommended for double garage doors.

 Broken Lift Cables

 This doesn’t happen often, but if you have an older opener, your garage door could be at risk.
 Your garage typically has two lift cables, one on either side of the door.
 The opener operates by winding the cables around a drum.
 If the door becomes out of line, either due to an impact or roller damage, the cables will not wind correctly, eventually leading them to unravel.
-When this happens, it is common for the cable to break under the sudden stress.
+When this happens, it is common for the cable to break under sudden stress.
 When a cable breaks the complete weight of the door is transferred to one side, resulting in any rollers either coming off the tracks or breaking altogether.
 The strength of your lift cables should directly correlate with the size and weight of your door.
 If you have had your garage door replaced but not your opener, you may want to contact your local garage door professional to make sure your garage has the proper lift cables installed.
 For most residential garage doors, a 7-strand lift cable will get the job done safely.

-A garage door that falls of its tracks is a serious issue and should not be taken lightly.
+A garage door that falls off its tracks is a serious issue and should not be taken lightly.
 If your garage door has come off its tracks, or if you are unsure if your garage door is at risk of coming off it’s tracks, contact your local garage door experts at RCS Garage Doors for a repair or inspection.